 Tell Governor Brownback and the Kansas State House and Senate not to bring the cruel practice of greyhound racing back!

 URGENT: Keep Kansas dog tracks closed

-GREY2K USA Worldwide started this petition with a single signature, and now has 4,203 supporters.
-Start a petition today to change something you care about.
+GREY2K USA Worldwide started this petition with a single signature, and won with 4,978 supporters.
+Start a petition to change something you care about.